-On the top of our bookshelves I make available the sandpaper letter cards for the letters we're working on during the week, a globe for exploration when studying geography and culture, a plant, and our morning work materials.
+On the top of our bookshelves I make available the sandpaper letter cards for the letters we're working on during the week, a globe for exploration when studying geography and culture, a plant, and workbook materials.

-bookshelf and bean bag, but it works perfectly in our small space.
+Our Reading CornerOur reading corner is simple, just a bookshelf and bean bag, but it works perfectly in our small space.
 Since we don't have room for our own personal library, I borrow 12-18 books from our local library each week that relate to our theme.
-The kiddos look forward to the new books weekly.
+The kiddos look forward to the new books.
 I love the variety our local library provides.